rafiq10/design-patterns-in-go/README.md

 ## 3. FACTORY
 A component responsible solely for the wholesale (no-piecewise) creation of object.

+- a helper function for making struct instances
+- any entity that can take care of object creation
 - ways of controlling how an object is constructed
 - Motivation: object creation becomes too complicated
 - If there are a lot of elements to initialize we may want to give some default values to some elements